MariaG6/AdoptifyMe-client/README.md

 [Franklin](https://github.com/franklinosei) & [María](https://github.com/MariaG6)

-<p align="center"> Thank you for using and contributing to the AdoptifyMe Server! 👋 <p/>
+<p align="center"> Thank you for using and contributing to the AdoptifyMe Repository! 👋 <p/>